 - Gain the academic qualifications required to embark upon a career as a specialist periodontist either in private practice or academia

 Professor Warwick Duncan

 Professor Duncan's primary research activities involve the fields of Periodontology and Dental Implantology.
 His expertise is in the use of animal models for testing therapeutic strategies in these fields, including clinical, microbiological, histomorphometric, and radiomorphometric analysis of peri-implant, periodontal, and maxillofacial tissues.

 He has international collaborations with universities and implant companies in Korea, South Africa, North America, and Switzerland.
 He is also involved in basic science and epidemiological research in the areas of clinical periodontics, dental implantology, forensics, and comparative anatomy.

-Professor Schmidlin is Head of the Division of Periodontology at the Univeristy of Zurich, and Honorary Professor at the University of Otago.
+Professor Schmidlin is Head of the Division of Periodontology at the University of Zurich, and Honorary Professor at the University of Otago.
 His clinical specialisations are periodontology, implant dentistry, and preventive and restorative dentistry.
-His research interests include anti-infective management of caries and periodontitis, prevention and non-/minimally invasive therapy of caries, non-surgival and regenerative periodontal therapy, peri-implantitis, and dentin hypersensitivity.
+His research interests include anti-infective management of caries and periodontitis, prevention and non-/minimally invasive therapy of caries, non-surgical and regenerative periodontal therapy, peri-implantitis, and dentine hypersensitivity.